 - Ensure that your Internet connection is secure: Use a secure, reliable Internet connection especially when processing sensitive information.
 Avoid using public Wi-Fi networks or use them with a VPN connection.

 - Watch out for suspicious messages: Watch out for e-mails and SMS messages that seem suspicious or that request your personal information.
 The Open Unemployment Fund never asks you to disclose your credentials or passwords.
 If you receive a suspicious message, do not click on the link and do not provide your information.
 You can always verify whether you have actually received a message from us by logging in to the eService.
-Let us know if someone has impersonated us and sent you a phishing message.
+Inform the fund if you receive a suspicious message sent in the fund’s name.

 - Update your software and devices regularly: Make sure that your devices and software are up to date.
 Install software updates and security patches regularly to remain fully protected from any information security threats.